-The existence of the user-id on the ACL may be either explicit (the user-id itself) or implicit (the name of a group to which the user belongs or the special identifier REST).
+The existence of the user ID on the ACL may be either explicit (the user ID itself) or implicit (the name of a group to which the user belongs or the special identifier \$REST).
 Each of these has its uses in particular circumstances.
 For example, if you are writing a program that creates a file for the exclusive use of its user, it would be appropriate for that program to create for the file an ACL that contains the user's name explicitly, and gives him the necessary rights to the file.
-On the other hand, if the program executes on behalf of a data base group, and that group has a group-id, then it would be appropriate to create an ACL that contains the group.
+On the other hand, if the program executes on behalf of a database group, and that group has a group ID, then it would be appropriate to create an ACL that contains the group ID and the rights applicable to the group.
 Any fine-tuning of this ACL with respect to specific users in the group can be done by using the ACL-related commands from PRIMOS command level.